 GlobalRegExp :: Type

-Type comprising every RegExp
+Type comprising every RegExp value whose global flag is true.

-See also NonGlobalRegExp
+See also NonGlobalRegExp.

 NonGlobalRegExp :: Type

-Type comprising every RegExp
+Type comprising every RegExp value whose global flag is false.

-See also GlobalRegExp
+See also GlobalRegExp.

 StrMap :: Type -> Type